 - All Income Accounts will appear in Kindful as Funds.
 Going forward, these are maintained in QuickBooks.

-- All Items will appear in Kindful as Designations.
+- All Items (also known as Products and Services in some versions of QuickBooks) will appear in Kindful as Designations.
 Going forward, these are maintained in QuickBooks.

 - All Classes will be sent to Kindful as Campaigns.
 If you don't have any Classes in QuickBooks, we will automatically create a General Class (Campaign) for your Sales Receipts because Campaigns are required in Kindful.
 Classes/Campaigns can be added or edited in either system, and the updates will automatically be made in the other system.
 (This happens regardless of your integration settings.)